shirby/neaweb/what-we-do.md

 ### Authorization for Ministry and Standing of Local Churches

 In the United Church of Christ, these responsibilities are vested in Associations.
-The Northeast Association Committee on Ministry \[link to description of COM\], authorizes, oversees, and supports our pastors, churches, and commissioned ministers.
+The Northeast Association [Division of Church and Ministry](/northeast/what-we-do/church-and-ministry/), authorizes, oversees, and supports our pastors, churches, and commissioned ministers.

 ### Current Priorities